How to Get Services

 How do I get services at Seattle Children’s Autism Center?

-- If you are new to the Autism Center, call 206-987-8080 to make sure we got your provider’s referral and have all the information we need.
+If you are new to the Autism Center, call 206-987-8080 to make sure we have your referral and all the information we need.

 Other Autism Resources